gryffon/ringteki/docs/implementing-cards.md

 #### Choosing / targeting cards

-Cards that specify to 'choose' or otherwise target a specific card can be implemented by passing a `target` property.
-The target property should include any limitations set by the ability, using either the `cardType` property or the `cardCondition` property (or both).
+Cards that specify to 'choose' or otherwise target a specific card should be implemented by passing a `target` property.
+The target property should include any limitations set by the ability, using the `cardType`, `location`, `controller` and/or `cardCondition` property.
 A game action can also be included by using the `gameAction` property, which will restrict the card chosen to those for which that game action is legal (e.g. only cards in the play area can be dishonored, only cards with fate can have fate removed from them, etc.).
 If an array of game actions is specified, then the target only needs to meet the requirements of one of them.

 Generally, it's a good idea to pass at least a `cardType` property, as that will automatically change the prompt to make it easier for the player to understand what is going on.
 Most other properties that apply to `Game.promptForSelect` are also valid here.